“Retreat is a time to sit quietly and wait for our souls to catch up with us, a time to invite our souls back into the center.”

 The work of the Foundation continues the Rasmussens’ lifelong commitment to serve others and catalyze meaningful change through education, social service and philanthropy.
 The Rasmussens’ embrace of environmental consciousness is also reflected in the work of the Uplands, which honors the ethos that all forms of life are interconnected.

 The 290 acre Uplands property is comprised of two contiguous dairy farms that for generations were worked by two settler families: Scottish immigrant Alexander Tweedie, (who arrived in 1849) and Revolutionary War soldier and prisoner of war Levi Hanford who settled the land in 1808 and is buried on site in the tiny Hanford Family Cemetery.
-Before that, Lenni Lenape native people, who called themselves “Minsi” or “people of the stony country,” lived in the Walton area back at least to the 1600s.
-Indeed native people first came to the region as long ago as 10,500 BCE.

 The Barns at The Uplands